Equity & Inclusion

-The Office of Equity and Inclusion advances the college’s commitment to equity and diversity by implementing and supporting campus-wide initiatives that strategically and proactively promote an institutional culture of inclusiveness.
+The Office of Equity and Inclusion (OEI) advances the college’s commitment to equity and inclusion by implementing and supporting campus-wide initiatives that strategically and proactively promote an inclusive excellence and educational justice.

 Office of Intercultural Education

-The Office of Intercultural Education (or OIE) supports that Bates College community by providing educational cultural programming to students.
-Learn more about Bobcat First!, a program for first generation to college students, Heritage Experiences, LGBTQIA+ and SPARQ! programming and mentorship, and our Let’s Talk program.
+The Office of Intercultural Education (OIE) supports that Bates College community by providing educational cultural programming to students.
+Learn more about Bobcat First!, a program for first generation to college students; Heritage Experiences; LGBTQIAP2+ and SPARQ! programming and mentorship; and our Let’s Talk program.

-The Student Affairs Office intentionally manages all support for all students centrally, to create a more supportive and cohesive experience.
+The Student Affairs Office intentionally manages all support for students centrally to create a more supportive and cohesive experience.